Theodore Roosevelt Birthplace: Where History Comes Alive!

 Curriculum-based programmingHey teachers!
 Want to bring your class to Theodore Roosevelt Birthplace for a ranger guided tour, or programs?
-The National Park Service has funding to help!
-For details on transportation grant funding, please click here, or e-mail us
+Please email e-mail us

 Theodore Roosevelt Birthplace Field Trip: In this 90-minute program, watch a 25-minute introductory film and explore five period rooms within the residence that show what “Teedie’s” (Theodore Roosevelt’s childhood nickname) childhood house looked like.
 Learn the early influences on Theodore’s life that would carry through to his adulthood achievements.
 Good for grades 3+.